genexus-books/Saia/doc/Backoffice.md

 Upon setting a project as active, all subsequent actions and filters within the GBrain backoffice will be applied specifically to that project.

 ## Members
+The Members option enables you to add new members to the selected project.
+Adding members allows you to grant individuals access and involvement in the project's activities.
+To invite a new member, you only need to specify their email address.

+To add members to a project, follow the steps below:

+1. Access the GBrain backoffice interface and log in with your organization administrator credentials.

+2. Once logged in, select the project to which you want to add members.

+4. Go to "Members" option.

+5. Press "Add Member" button.

+6. Enter the email address of the user you wish to invite as a new member.

+7. After entering the email address, click on the "Invite Member" to send the invitation.

+The system will send an invitation email to the specified user, prompting them to join the project.
+Once the invited user accepts the invitation, they will gain access to the project.

+Note: Make sure to provide the correct email address of the user you wish to invite.

 ## Assistants